XinJingHao/Sparrow-V0/README.md

 env = gym.make('Sparrow-v0')
 ```

-The above commond will create a standard Gym environment, and you can iteract with it via:
+The above commond will create a standard (single) Gym environment, and you can iteract with it via:

 ```python
 s, info = env.reset()